StevenTammen/bibledocs.org/content/shorter-topical-studies/some-miscellaneous-teachings-concerning-animals/_index.md

 <!-- --- -->

-#### Because animals have spirits like us, is it wrong to cage them, kill them, eat them, etc.? {#because-animals-have-spirits-like-us-is-it-wrong-to-cage-them-kill-them-eat-them-etc}
+#### Q: Because animals have spirits like us, is it wrong to cage them, kill them, eat them, etc.? {#q-because-animals-have-spirits-like-us-is-it-wrong-to-cage-them-kill-them-eat-them-etc}

 {{< properties